 The upside is that it makes it easier to accept over the air updates when you have root access—Chainife, the guy who created the SuperSU, brought out a tool made specifically for keeping the OTA updates that many people are now starting to use and that you can now find available from his website, and the Google Play Store called FlashFire.
 It’s also known to be a cleaner rooting method than the others since no files need modifying.
 Presumably, that means a little bit safer, too.
 But above all, it means it makes it simple to unroot the Android device if you wanted to do that later—say if your device needed to be sent away under warranty and you were concerned they might not accept it because it has been rooted.

 Download KingRoot Android 6.0.1 (Marshmallow) APK to Root Android Devices

 The first thing you need to take care of is to make sure that the Android operating system you are using can accept applications that are installed from outside of the Google Play Store.
 The way you do this is by enabling the Unknown Sources option from the Settings application by heading to the Menu > Settings > Security and then toggle the switch next to “Unknown Sources” to turn it on.

-Now head back to the homescreen and tap on the web browser application that you want to use to browse for website (most people use Google Chrome since this is Android.)
-Type “KingRoot.net” into the address bar and then hit the Enter key to load the website—it’s the official KingRoot website, and you need to be careful these days because there are many imitations.
+Note: Alternatively, you can visit the KingRoot website and download the APK file directly from there.
+To do that, head back to the homescreen and tap on the web browser application that you want to use to browse for the website (most people use Google Chrome since this is Android).
+Type https://kingroot.net into the address bar and then hit the Enter key to load the website—it’s the official KingRoot website, and you need to be careful these days because there are many imitations.
 There might be many other sites that are trustworthy also, but you can’t just assume that is true.
-Alternatively, you can download the KingRoot APK files from the direct links.